'Black Hawk Down' opens with Sergeant Matt Eversmann boarding a helicopter.

 Belgium would probably be the most egregious exploiter of these riches.

 King Leopold II acquired the Congo as his own personal colony and essentially raped it.

 Estimates vary, but his agents are thought to have killed between one million and 10 million Congolese.

-James describes decapitated heads stuck on metal fences, and brutal rubber quotas for workers – any native sent into the forest in the morning was required to come out at night with eight kilos of sap, or else he’d have his hands and feet cut off.
+James describes decapitated heads stuck on spikes (referring to Joseph Conrad's 'Heart of Darkness'), and brutal rubber quotas for workers – any native sent into the forest in the morning was required to come out at night with eight kilos of sap, or else he’d have his hands and feet cut off.